Home

 No one but the father, mother and wife know the heart aches for one who was always kind and obliging in the home, but they trust to Him who is omnipotent and omnipresent.
 In his hours of sickness he bore the suffering with patience, praying that he might be again restored to health, but expressed himself as not being afraid to die.
 But with the skill of baffled physicians the grim reaper with his keen sickle, closed his eyes in peace, … to suffer no more for the sins of the world.

-Among those attending the funeral were Percy's aunt, Matilda (Miner) Culp and cousin Jennie Culp of Lancaster, OH.
-Today Percy rests beside his parents at the Tarlton Cemetery.
+Among those attending the funeral were Percy's aunt, Matilda (Miner) Culp and cousin Jennie Culp of Lancaster, Fairfield County, OH.
+Percy was laid to rest beside his parents at the Tarlton Cemetery.